 Table 55.
-ItemType Enumeration Member Methods boolean isFindable() Returns whether instances of this item type can be searched for using Find statement. boolean isJKQLElement() Returns whether this item type represents an element of a jKQL statement (see Get Info). boolean isPrimaryKey (FieldType field) Returns whether the specified field is part of the item type's primary key. boolean isRawTrackingField (FieldType field) Returns whether the specified field is a tracking field, included when instances of this item type are sent via steaming gateway. boolean isReferenceItem() Returns whether this item type represents a reference item. boolean isRepositoryRequired() Returns whether a repository must be set when issuing statements for this item type. boolean isStored() Returns whether instances of this item type are stored in data store.
+ItemType Enumeration Member Methods boolean isFindable() Returns whether instances of this item type can be searched for using Find statement. boolean isJKQLElement() Returns whether this item type represents an element of a jKQL statement (see Get Info). boolean isPrimaryKey (FieldType field) Returns whether the specified field is part of the item type's primary key. boolean isReferenceItem() Returns whether this item type represents a reference item. boolean isRepositoryRequired() Returns whether a repository must be set when issuing statements for this item type. boolean isStored() Returns whether instances of this item type are stored in data store.